Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/index.md

 <!-- !!!caution "May have trouble scaling in high volume systems." -->

-Server-side [remote evaluation](./general/evaluation/remote-evaluation.md) involves making a request from your server to Amplitude Experiment's evaluation servers to fetch variants for a user. use the resulting variants directly on the server or passed back for use on the client (or any other part of your system).
+Server-side [remote evaluation](./general/evaluation/remote-evaluation.md) involves making a request from your server to Amplitude Experiment's evaluation servers to fetch variants for a user.
+Use the resulting variants directly on the server or passed back for use on the client (or any other part of your system).

 ![Server-side remote evaluation experimentation diagram.](../assets/images/experiment/server-side-remote-overview.drawio.svg)